NEWS: Are Mortgage Rates Going Down? [December 2025]

 Are mortgage rates going down

-Now that the bank rate is below 5%, it's likely that mortgage product rates will follow.
-It's possible that we won't see significant product rates drops initially, mainly due to the economic uncertainty presented by the recent Autumn Budget and the US Election
+Despite the bank rate dropping three times since August 2024, we didn't see significant product rates drops initially, mainly due to the economic uncertainty presented by the Autumn Budget and US Election

 While it’s likely that interest rates won’t return to the uber-low levels we saw before 2022, five-year fixes dropping consistently across the board is certainly a sign that there are more reductions to come.